 Join us for a walk, guided by an expert local birder, around the lakes, woods and hides of the park.
 Whatever your level of expertise you’ll be welcome. £1 donation, children free.
 Car park charges apply.

 Meet 08:55 for 09:00 departure from Lavell’s car park opposite the DAC car park on Sandford Lane, the walk lasts approximately 3 hours.
-There are no toilets or facilities in the area of the park we visit so do allow for this and bring your own refreshments.
+There are toilets and a cafe in the Dinton Activity Centre (DAC) over the road from the Lavell’s car park.

 March is when our first spring migrants start arriving, a few Chiffchaff may well be in and if conditions have been mild an early group of Sand Martin is not out of the question.
 If it is sunny, we might hear and see the rather lovely mixed song of Blackcap and by now Skylark will be delighting us on any bright morning.
 We will be scouring the landfill well as a Wheatear, or erly Yellow Wagtail can occur out there and we are long overdue a Rock Pipit along our shingle shores.